harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 ### Fixed issues

-* Fixed an issue when using multiple HTTP Helm Chart repositories that could lead to an increase in CPU utilization on the delegate due to background connector validation tasks.
-This was caused by running Helm repository update during the validation tasks.
+* Fixed an issue where using multiple HTTP Helm chart repositories could lead to an increase in CPU utilization on the delegate due to background validation tasks for the Harness HTTP Helm Repo connector.
+This was caused by running Helm repository updates during the validation tasks.
 (CDS-76433, ZD-48363)

-* Fixed a Nexus Artifact issue where a fetch would time out when a single group contained more than 50 artifacts.
+* Fixed a Nexus artifact issue where a fetch timed out when a single group contained more than 50 artifacts.
 (CDS-73884, ZD-45052, ZD-47206)

 <!-- NOTE RE FIXED ISSUE CDS-73884
 https://harness.atlassian.net/browse/CDS-73884?focusedCommentId=566535 we fixed this issue for first gen with the same ticket, hence it is showing up in 805 release notes.